 Facebook is among the most popular social media platforms for interacting with people across the world, as well as promoting your business.
+It had 2.79 billion active users at the end of 2020.

 It’s one of the most powerful tools for sharing your message, getting your product and brand in front of your target users, and much more.